clarin-eric/oai-harvest-manager/README.md

 - *settings*, where options such as directory paths and timeouts are set;
 - *directories*, where output paths are defined;
-- *actions*, the most complex section, where sequences of actions can be defined for different metadata formats (actions include semantic transformations and saving intermediary or final results into a file); and
+- *actions*, the most complex section, where actionSequences of actions can be defined for different metadata formats (actions include semantic transformations and saving intermediary or final results into a file); and